nlasagni/fausto-coppi-lab-automation/README.md

 gradlew run
 ```

-##DevOps Documentation
+## DevOps Documentation
-Our documentation resides into Confluenze space.
+Our documentation resides into Confluence space.
 You can read it on the [DevOps page](https://stefanobraggion.atlassian.net/l/c/qVfgiRaV "Confluence DevOps page")